 - Browser Extensions: Firefox, Chrome, Safari, Edge, Opera, and Vivaldi

-As a software, Enpass is a good cross-platform password manager.
+As software, Enpass is a good cross-platform password manager.
 Using a master password securely saves passwords and other records.
 However, since it only gives users basic features, we believe it is best for individual and business users.

 The desktop app is useful with its customizable password generators that allow the user to save all sorts of important data securely, such as passwords, financial information, and much more.